 Karnataka is a state in South India located on the Western Ghats beside the Arabian Sea.
 20.19% of the geographical area in this state is under forest cover.
 This amounts to a wide 38,720 sq. km.
 Such a large forest cover means innumerably large diversity of flora and fauna.
 This is further enhanced by the presence of marine life in the nearby sea and the wildlife-rich mountains of Western Ghats.

-The state supports 25% of the elephants and 20% of the total tiger population in India.
+The state supports 25% of the elephant’s population and 20% of the total tiger population in India.
 Below listed are some popular destinations for tiger-spotting in Karnataka

-Karnataka has a total of 6 Tiger reserve (including one which was declared recently in January 2019) and around 406 Tigers in the wild as per 2014 Tiger Census
+Karnataka has a total of 6 Tiger reserve (including one which was declared recently in January 2019) and around 406 Royal Bengal Tigers in the wild as per the Tiger Census held in 2014

 Once a private hunting spot of Maharajas of Mysore, Bandipur National Park protects several endangered wildlife species of India today.
 It is popular for spotting elephants and tigers.
 The place is also dear to bird watchers.